Indian Institutes of Management: Entrance exam

 The Common Admission Test (CAT) is a management aptitude test conducted by the IIMs primarily as an evaluation tool for admission to their two-year PGP programmes.
 It is widely considered one of the most competitive exams in the world, with a success rate of around one in two hundred.
 Even with the recent addition of new colleges, in 2013 the acceptance rate at IIMs was 1.714%, one of the lowest in the world.

 Originally conducted as a paper-and-pencil test given on a particular date all over India, in 2009 CAT began being given as a computer-based assessment operated by Prometric.
 In 2014, TCS received a 5-year contract to conduct the test.
 The online test is now given over a period of a few weeks.

 In August 2011, the six newer IIMs (Raipur, Rohtak, Ranchi, Udaipur, Trichy and Kashipur) announced that in the coming year they will replace the group-discussion round with a common written analysis test to evaluate communication and comprehension skill.
 The seven older IIMs did not announce plans to change the admission process.

-The admissions for the two-year full-time programme is done by shortlisting based on GMAT scores in conjunction with candidate profile suitability.
+The admissions for the two-year full-time programme is done by shortlisting based on CAT scores in conjunction with candidate profile suitability.
 This is followed by evaluation of essays and a panel-interview round.
 The quality of prior work experience and future leadership potential is a critical factor in the selections.

 Reservation policy

 IIMs also follow a quota system, as per the provisions of the Indian constitution.
 As per the provisions, 15% of the seats are reserved for students of Scheduled Castes, and 7.5% for Scheduled Tribes.
-Since 2008, the Other Backward Classes have also been given 27% reservation, after the Supreme Court of India upheld the validity of relevant government regulation.
+Since 2008, the Other Backward Classes have also been given 27% reservation and Economically Weaker Sections (EWS) have up to 10% reservation, after the Supreme Court of India upheld the validity of relevant government regulation.
 The provisions are being implemented in a phased manner due to resource constraints.
 All aspirants have to take the Common Admission Test which consists of an objective-type exam, a group-discussion round, and personal interviews, with the cut-off for reserved-category candidates being possibly lower than for general-category candidates.
 Once admitted to a programme, a reserved category student has to meet all the criteria for completing the programme as a general-category student.
 Regular counselling sessions, extra classes, and tutorials, by senior students, for needy students are a regular feature of the IIMs.
 IIMs provide financial support to needy and deserving students in the form of scholarships.